jmsaul/girl-develop-it/README.md

-#Girl-DevelopIt
+#Girl-Develop-It
 This project contains updated and customized class slides and materials for GDIABQ classes.

 ####Current Class Materials:
--Intro to Web Concepts
+- Intro to Web Concepts